 StampDutyBack logoStampDutyBack

 You probably overpaid stamp duty.
-Get it back.
+You can get it back.

 Most homebuyers pay stamp duty on items that are legally exempt.
 Carpets, curtains, white goods, furniture — none of these should be taxed.
-We'll show you what you're owed.
+We'll show you what you're owed, and how to claim it.

 Independent.
 Not a claims firm.
 We just show you the facts.